What do Christians hope for? Reflections from Psalm 37

-I spoke from Psalm 37 on the 5th of September as part of a series on Psalms.
+I spoke from Psalm 37 on the 5th of September as part of a series on Psalms in my previous church.
 It is a Psalm which I find brings clarity to the hope that Christians can have, even in suffering, and why even God's judgement is good news.
-You can watch it on YouTube below, listen on the church podcast here or read the script below.
+You can watch it on YouTube below, or read the script below.
 The script isn't always what I've said as I can tend to go off script every now and then...

 I’ll be carrying on and concluding the summer series on the Psalms this morning where those of us who have shared over the summer have been asked to pick a Psalm that means a lot to us.
 I’ve chosen Psalm 37.

 I’m going to pray and then I’ll read Psalm 37 and we’ll work our way through what it says to us as followers of Jesus, and how we might all respond to it.

 1Do not fret because of those who are evil or be envious of those who do wrong; 2for like the grass they will soon wither, like green plants they will soon die away.

 3Trust in the Lord and do good; dwell in the land and enjoy safe pasture.
 4Take delight in the Lord, and he will give you the desires of your heart.
 5Commit your way to the Lord; trust in him and he will do this: 6He will make your righteous reward shine like the dawn, your vindication like the noonday sun.
 7Be still before the Lord and wait patiently for him; do not fret when people succeed in their ways, when they carry out their wicked schemes.
 8Refrain from anger and turn from wrath; do not fret – it leads only to evil.
 9For those who are evil will be destroyed, but those who hope in the Lord will inherit the land.